space-cadet/finite-velocity-diffusion/memory-bank/progress.md

 The project is in a functional state with a multipage Streamlit application.
 The main page provides interactive 1D and 2D simulations with various visualization options.
 The Parameter Analysis page offers tools to explore parameter relationships and stability conditions.
 The Numerical Analysis page provides tools for analyzing convergence and error properties.

-A new Graph Diffusion page has been implemented with graph construction and visualization capabilities.
-Users can create different types of graph structures (grid, triangular, hexagonal, Erdős–Rényi, Barabási–Albert, and custom graphs) and visualize them interactively.
-Graph construction tools are placed in the sidebar for better user experience, while visualization options are displayed in the main content area.
+The Graph Diffusion page is now fully implemented with comprehensive capabilities:

+1. **Graph Construction**: Users can create various graph types (grid, triangular, hexagonal, Erdős–Rényi, Barabási–Albert, and custom graphs) with customizable parameters
+2. **Graph Visualization**: Interactive 2D and 3D visualization of graph structures with different coloring options (degree, centrality, etc.)
+3. **Diffusion Simulation**: Numerical solvers for different diffusion types:
+   - Ordinary diffusion (heat equation)
+   - Finite-velocity diffusion (telegrapher's equation)
+   - Diffusion with potential terms
+4. **Initial Conditions**: Multiple initial condition types (delta function, Gaussian, random)
+5. **Time Evolution**: Visualization of how diffusion processes evolve over time on graph structures
+6. **Interactive Controls**: Time sliders, animation capabilities, and visualization settings

+The application architecture has been modularized with clear separation of concerns:
+- Core solvers in the `solver/` directory
+- Visualization functions in the `visualization/` directory
+- UI components in the `pages/components/` directory
+- Clear interface between UI and solver logic

 Parameter persistence has been implemented using file-based storage, allowing user settings to be remembered between sessions.
 The application structure has been modularized with a clear separation between pages, components, and core functionality.